+65 3129 4104

 Multi-language bundles

-One document set translated into multiple languages with consistent formatting.
+One document set translated into several languages, all with matching formatting.

-Translate and notarize a document is not a one-step task.
-It combines language accuracy, document checking, and formal notary action under Singapore rules.
-Each role below handles a specific part so the final document set is complete and properly prepared for submission.
+Translating and notarizing a document is not a one-step job.
+It brings together language accuracy, document checking, and formal notary action under Singapore rules.
+Each role below covers one part of the work, so your final document set is complete and ready for submission.

 Certified Translator

-Prepares the full translation carefully and signs the required declaration confirming the content is accurate and complete for notarisation.
+Prepares the full translation with care, and signs the declaration confirming the content is accurate and ready for notarisation.

 Quality Reviewer

 Cross-checks names, passport numbers, dates, stamps, and page order.
-Ensures nothing is missing or inconsistent before notary stage.
+Makes sure nothing is missing or inconsistent before the notary stage.

 Notary Public

-Verifies the translator’s identity and signature, then applies the official notarial seal and endorsement required for legal recognition..
+Checks the translator's identity and signature, then applies the official notarial seal needed for legal recognition.

 Coordinator

-Oversees timelines, printing, document bundling, and collection or delivery.
-Also guides on apostille or further legalisation steps if needed.
+Manages timelines, printing, document bundling, and collection or delivery.
+Also guides you on apostille or further legalisation, if needed.

-Getting notarization services from cheapest notary public Singapore often get rejected — not because of language mistakes, but due to poor formatting, missing declarations, or incorrect notary steps.
-Here is a clear comparison showing how professionally prepared notarized translations meet Singapore compliance standards and reduce the risk of delays or re-submission.
+Documents translated and notarized in a rush often get rejected — not because of language mistakes, but due to poor formatting, missing declarations, or the wrong notary steps.
+Here is a clear comparison showing how a properly prepared notarized translation meets Singapore standards and lowers the risk of delay or resubmission.

 What it looks like

-• No guidance on apostille/legalisation (overseas rejection risk)
+• No guidance on apostille or legalisation, risking rejection overseas

 What you get

-• Translation formatted to mirror original fields and seals
+• Translation formatted to match the original fields and seals

-• Certification tailored to authority + translator signature
+• Certification wording matched to the authority and translator's signature

-• QA check for names, numbers, document IDs, dates
+• A quality check for names, numbers, document IDs, and dates

-• Notary Public notarisation attached in correct order
+• Notary Public notarisation attached in the correct order

-Singapore Notary public translation fees usually cover the full process — professional translation, signed certification, and notary public coordination.
-The final cost depends on language pair, total pages, document type, urgency level, and whether extra steps like true copy certification or apostille/legalisation are required.
+Our notarised translation service price usually covers the full process — translation, signed certification, and notary public coordination.
+The final cost depends on the language pair, total pages, document type, how urgent it is, and whether extra steps like true copy certification or apostille are needed.

 Individuals (Common Documents)